backstage/backstage/contrib/docs/tutorials/help-im-behind-a-corporate-proxy.md

 ## config

-If your development environnement is in the cloud (like with [AWS Cloud9](https://aws.amazon.com/cloud9/) or an instance of [Theia](https://theia-ide.org/)), you will need to update your configuration.
+If your development environment is in the cloud (like with [AWS Cloud9](https://aws.amazon.com/cloud9/) or an instance of [Theia](https://theia-ide.org/)), you will need to update your configuration.

-In `app.local.config`, you will probably need to make some changes, the exact values will depend of your setup.
+In `app-config.local.yaml`, you will probably need to make some changes, the exact values will depend on your setup.

 For instance, if your public url is `https://your-public-url.com` and the port `3000` and `8080` are proxified as is: